 Destinations for the Lantern Festivals around the World

 Attending a lantern festival can be a rich personal experience.
-People write private messages before releasing them into the sky with the radiating lantern—seeing thousands of personal messages floating in the sky can be really touching.
-Whether it is a positive or negative message, you may feel liberated after letting it off your chest.
+People write private messages before releasing them into the sky with the radiating lantern—seeing thousands of personal messages floating in the sky can be touching.
+You may feel liberated after letting it off your chest, whether it is a positive or negative message.

 Spring Lantern Festival – China

-Since the event’s origins were in China, it is only fair to start the list with the renowned Chinese lantern festival.
-The festival takes place on the first full-moon night that marks the return of Spring, and it is also known as the Spring Lantern Festival for that very reason.
+Since the event’s origins are in China, it is only fair to start the list with the renowned Chinese lantern festival.
+The festival takes place on the first full moon night that marks the return of Spring, and it is also known as the Spring Lantern Festival for that very reason.

-The event is also a symbol for a family reunion; it is a holiday where family members gather to celebrate.
+The event also symbolises a family reunion, a holiday where family members gather to celebrate.
 Solving lantern riddles is a popular activity that occurs during the festival; winners may also receive little gifts.
 You should also try the ball-shaped dumplings known as tangyuan; it’s a fixed ritual.

 Pingxi Sky Lantern Festival – Taiwan

-Taiwan is one of the many countries that celebrate the lantern festival.
-It usually takes place in Pingxi District in New Taipei, hence the name.
+Taiwan is one of the many countries that celebrate the Lantern Festival.
+It usually occurs in Pingxi District in New Taipei, hence the name.
 Many locals collect the waste after the hundreds of lanterns land on the grounds, and they are allowed to exchange the debris for several goods.

 Loy Krathong and Yi Peng – Thailand

-Thailand is the only Asian country with more than one lantern festival, Loy Krathong and Yi Peng.
-They both take place on the same day in November but in different areas.
-Loy Krathong takes place in Sukhothai, while Yi Peng takes place in Chiang Mai.
+Thailand is the only Asian country with more than one lantern festival: Loy Krathong and Yi Peng.
+Both take place on the same day in November but in different areas.
+Loy Krathong takes place in Sukhothai, while Yi Peng is in Chiang Mai.
 Thus, you have two options when it comes to Thailand.

-Similarly, the guests celebrate the two festivals by decorating the lanterns with messages and then releasing them.
-However, there’s one different aspect between both of them.
-Like most others, Yi Peng Lantern Festival has lanterns released in the sky.
-However, Loy Krathong Lantern Festival has lanterns floating over the waters, showing a fascinating reflection.
+Similarly, the guests celebrate the two festivals by decorating the lanterns with messages and releasing them.
+However, there’s one different aspect between them.
+Like most others, the Yi Peng Lantern Festival has lanterns released into the sky.
+However, the Loy Krathong Lantern Festival has lanterns floating over the waters, showing a fascinating reflection.

 Marine Day Lantern Festival – Tokyo

 Are you planning to head to Tokyo in July?
-You should add attending the Marine Day Lantern festival to your bucket list.
-The holiday takes place on the third Monday of July and lasts for two days.
-However, the occasion in Tokyo carries a different symbol from other festivals worldwide.
+You should add attending the Marine Day Lantern Festival to your bucket list.
+The holiday lasts two days and is on the third Monday of July.
+However, Tokyo’s occasion carries a different symbol from other festivals worldwide.

-The objective of the Marine Day Lantern Festival is to honor the ocean.
+The objective of the Marine Day Lantern Festival is to honour the ocean.
 Locals show gratitude to the sea and everything it gives them by lighting up the Front Park overlooking Odaiba Beach.
-It is a view that you will definitely fall in love with.
+It is a view that you will fall in love with.
 Also, you may spot several food vendors offering snacks here or there.
-Maybe grab a snack and enjoy the moments of tranquility and serenity.
+Maybe grab a snack and enjoy the moments of tranquillity and serenity.

 Diwali the Festival of Lights – India

 The lantern festival in India is rather known as Diwali or the Festival of Lights.
 It takes place in autumn and lasts for four or five days.
-Surprisingly, Diwali is the most important holiday in India; it’s celebrated by Sikhs, Hindus, Buddhists, and Jains.
-The festival takes place almost all over India; however, Rajasthan has a unique way of celebration.
+Surprisingly, Diwali is the most important holiday in India; Sikhs, Hindus, Buddhists, and Jains celebrate it.
+The festival occurs almost all over India; however, Rajasthan has a unique way of celebrating.

 The celebration symbolizes success and positivity.
-Several homes hang illuminated clay lanterns on their windows, creating pretty views in the pathways.
-Indians, especially Hindus, believe the lanterns can attract fortune and health.
+Several homes hang illuminated clay lanterns on their windows, creating pretty views of the pathways.
+Indians, especially Hindus, believe that lanterns can attract fortune and health.

 Hoi An Lantern Festival – Vietnam

 We have great news!
 Vietnam‘s famous lantern festival cannot be missed.
-Not because of its splendor, well, it is fascinating, but that’s not the real reason.
-The reason is that it takes place all year long.
+Not because of its splendour—well, it is fascinating—but because it takes place all year long.
 The Vietnamese celebrate the full moon every month, so you will always catch the festival no matter when you head to Vietnam.

 Hoi An Lantern Festival is not about releasing illuminated lanterns in the sky.
 Instead, people had embellished lanterns throughout the country.
-They also light candles within the lantern; this addition creates a unique ambiance.
+They also light candles within the lantern, creating a unique ambience.
 You will also find a few lanterns floating over the waters, creating a breathtaking view.

 Floating Lantern Festival – Hawaii

-Did you know that the United States was among the cities to celebrate the lantern festival?
+Did you know that the United States was among the cities that celebrated the Lantern Festival?
 Well, now you do.
 The Floating Lantern Festival is the most popular across the country; it takes place in Honolulu, Hawaii.

-The festival takes place on Memorial Day every year, where people pay tribute to the beloved ones who departed.
+The festival takes place on Memorial Day every year, and people pay tribute to the beloved ones who have departed.
 Drumming performances and shell-blowing are the main aspects of the ceremony.
-The floating lanterns happen as the closing finale of the ceremony.
+The floating lanterns are the closing finale.
 People release the lanterns over the sea, where they carry wishes of joy and serenity.

 The Rise Lantern Festival – Las Vegas, U.S.A

-It seems that several states in America like to take part in the glaring annual activity.
+Several states in America seem to like to participate in the glaring annual activity.
 The Rise Lantern Festival occurs in Nevada, near the northern part of Las Vegas, and it takes place in October in the tranquil Mojave Desert.
 Thousands of people gather and release lanterns as a symbol of calling for hope and happiness.

-Also, the event raises awareness among people to use eco-friendly objects when it comes to creating lanterns.
-They adopt the policy of “Leave it better than we found it” as a call for sustaining the environment.
-The lanterns are usually biodegradable that the event organizers retrieve once the event is over.
+Also, the event raises awareness among people to use eco-friendly objects when creating lanterns.
+They adopt the policy of “Leave it better than we found it” as a call to sustain the environment.
+The lanterns are usually biodegradable, which the event organizers retrieve once the event is over.

 St. Johns Night – Poland

-The Polish version of the lantern festival takes place on St. John’s Night, which is the shortest night of the year.
-Every year, it takes place in Poznan, where thousands of paper lanterns are released to light up the dark sky.
+The Polish version of the lantern festival takes place on St. John’s Night, the shortest night of the year.
+Every year, thousands of paper lanterns are released to light up the dark sky in Poznan.

 The event celebrates the beginning of summer.
-Like most of the world’s lantern festivals, personal messages ornament the lanterns.
-The locals believe that those who attend the spectacular event are guaranteed to witness success and happiness within their lives.
+Like most of the world’s lantern festivals, personal messages are hung from the lanterns.
+The locals believe that those who attend the spectacular event are guaranteed to witness success and happiness in their lives.

 Petra Treasury Lantern Festival – Jordan

 Jordan happens to be the only country in the Middle East to celebrate the world’s famous lantern festival.
 It is a tourist attraction factor rather than a religious or cultural tradition.
-Moreover, it turns Petra city into a twinkling wonderland, making the beholders stare in wonder.
+Moreover, it turns Petra city into a sparkling wonderland, making the beholders wonder.

 So, which destination will you pick next to celebrate the dazzling lantern festival?